PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Description

 Measures the `VUSB` or `VDC` voltage. `VUSB` is the power input from the USB-C connector, while `VDC` is the power input from the header pin.
-Resolution is 4 mV.
+Resolution is approximately 0.004 V.

 On V1, `VSQT` must be enabled prior to calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.
 On V2, power-management I2C remains usable with `VSQT` disabled.